A Survey on Multi-AP Coordination Approaches over Emerging WLANs: Future Directions and Open Challenges: MAP-Co Based Scheduling Approaches

-In centralized schemes, an MC-based architecture can be employed to coordinate interference management through beamforming among multiple slave APs.
-On the other hand, semi-distributed approaches utilize MA-based architectures to manage interference.
-Interference nulling is a technique used by a transmitting AP to completely cancel its signal at a specific receiver by precoding the signal to counteract the interference caused by the signal transmitted to another receiver.
-In contrast, interference alignment aligns all interfering signals in the same directions at the receiver, allowing the signal from a particular transmitting AP to be free from interference and enabling successful decoding.
-For more in-depth information regarding interference nulling, refer to \cite{null1}, while details on interference alignment can be found in \cite{null2}.
-Now, we will delve into the existing literature pertaining to each category of interference management in CBF.
 One of the previous studies, identified as \cite{cbf1}, concentrated on managing interference in a centralized manner for a multi-AP setting that is coordinated using a backbone network.
 In this method, all the slave APs shared data packets through a wired backbone network, and the precoding process was similar to MU-MIMO transmission.
 The method employed interference nulling in CBF and required explicit channel sounding prior to CBF.
 However, the drawback of this approach is the overhead introduced by explicit channel sounding, which increases the overall overhead and renders it unsuitable for densely populated real networks.
 Therefore, the approach proposed by the authors in \cite{cbf2} uses implicit channel sounding and offers higher accuracy.
 These papers are excellent examples of comparing the CBF approach using different channel sounding methods in a centralized way.
 Another method, discussed in \cite{cbf3}, focuses on a centralized interference alignment approach for CBF.
 In this approach, the centralized server performs joint precoding of transmitted signals to APs and transfers the frequency domain symbols, ensuring that all slave APs are phase synchronized.
 The method utilizes low complexity zero-forcing beamforming and Tomlinson-Harashima precoding.
-In their work \cite{cbf4}, the authors put forth a centralized interference alignment technique known as POLYPHONY.
-Essentially, their method involves directing the signal from a station towards all access points (APs) in the same direction to maximize the signal-to-noise ratio (SNR) for packet decoding.
+In \cite{cbf4}, the authors put forth a centralized interference alignment technique known as POLYPHONY.
+Essentially, their method involves directing the signal from a station towards all access points (APs) in the same direction to maximize the SNR for packet decoding.
 This process is repeated for every packet from each station.
 While this approach is reliable, it can create significant overhead by sending the same packet to each AP, and it only applies to the uplink (UL).
-In their study, \cite{cbf5} suggested a centralized method for interference alignment and nulling in both the uplink and downlink using MIMO technology.
+The authors of \cite{cbf5} suggested a centralized method for interference alignment and nulling in both the uplink and downlink using MIMO technology.
 Their approach involved using an antenna to nullify a signal received by an STA, and then transmitting another signal to another STA through its antenna to align with the received signal.
 A proposed approach by \cite{cbf6} also uses a centralized method that combines signal processing to create a joint precoding matrix in the downlink and joint decoding in the uplink transmission for interference alignment.
 This approach also uses explicit channel sounding to gather CSI information.
 An experimental study confirmed that this method offers optimal multiplexing gain.
 Other works, such as \cite{cbf7}, also focus on joint precoding and decoding for interference alignment.